Dictionary

 Nowadays, the value of a pair of trousers is no longer measured solely by the quality of the outer fabric and its workmanship.
 The materials used and the high-quality workmanship of the 'inner workings' are also of great importance in promoting sales.

-The comfort is either achieved by using elastic materials (elastic inserts, stretchy belts) or the waistband is made adjustable by means of wedge-shaped incisions at the sides in order to adapt to changes in the body's width.
+Men's pants with a comfortable waistband.
+The comfort is made adjustable by wedge-shaped incisions at the sides to adapt to changes in the body's width.

 New fashion created by particularly courageous designers for a particularly open-minded clientele.